mike818148/HPUXConnector/README.md

 ## License

-This project is licensed under the Gamatech Ltd. Hong Kong - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Gamatech Ltd. Hong Kong - using MIT License see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments